Slins-23/flutter-fft/README.md

 Flutter doesn't have great support for device specific hardware, such as microphone input.
 Obviously, it is the fundamental pillar for anything that deals with audio processing in real-time.
 Since Flutter has "just" started to become mainstream, there are still not many real-world projects or examples around.

-The plan I ended up coming up with was to code a platform channel for android, which is basically a way to call native code from within Flutter - i.e. Calling Java functions on Flutter.
+The plan I ended up coming up with was to code a platform channel for android, which is basically a way to call native code from within Flutter - i.e. Calling Java functions through Dart code, using Flutter.

 The problem with this is that, as it calls native platform code, the "one codebase" Flutter feature is rendered useless, since I would have to code the same thing for both platforms.
 (Objective-C/Swift for iOS & Java/Kotlin for Android)